shogo0x2e/mcp-gpt-expert/DEPLOYMENT.md

 2. GitHub Actions triggers on self-hosted runner
 3. Runner builds the project
 4. Runner generates `.env` from GitHub Secrets
+5. Runner generates systemd service file from template (replaces `{{PROJECT_DIR}}` with actual path)
-5. Runner installs/updates systemd service
+6. Runner installs/updates systemd service
-6. Service automatically restarts
+7. Service automatically restarts
-7. Deployment status reported in GitHub Actions
+8. Deployment status reported in GitHub Actions

+## Security Notes

+### systemd Service Template

+The systemd service file uses a template (`systemd/mcp-gpt-expert.service.template`) to avoid hardcoding absolute paths and usernames in the repository.
+This:

+- Prevents exposure of system structure and usernames
+- Makes the service file portable across different environments
+- Follows security best practices for public repositories

+The template uses `{{PROJECT_DIR}}` placeholder which is replaced with the actual project directory during deployment.

 ## Troubleshooting